 - Inaugural Chair of the Committee which built largest public dog specialist Library in the Southern Hemisphere

-- Played a significant role in the recognition of the Tenterfield Terrier as an ANKC recognized pure breed
+- Played a significant role in the recognition of the Tenterfield Terrier as an ANKC recognised pure breed

 As an Author

 Jane Harvey is a widely published author and guest columnist.
-She has written for journals, magazines and newspapers, both locally and internationally and she continues to be a highly sought after writer.
+She has not only written two books, but also has had articles for journals, magazines and newspapers, both locally and internationally.

 - Authoritative research into the history of pure bred dogs